7Ragnarok7/Carnage/README.md

  - Is clever.
 Scans only the live targets if a network scan is combined with other scans.

- - Has a very intuitive and user-friendly Command-Line Interface
+ - Has a very intuitive and user-friendly Command-Line Interface.
+Also has a web interface for those who are not comfortable with CLI

  - Lists all the probable services/protocols being used by the respective open ports which are discovered.